After significant testing, these are our picks of the phones to buy

 Given that 650MB average, any plan under 500MB is unlikely to be worth your time.
 Most carriers tend to agree with that picture, with only the absolutely lowest-cost entry level plans offering less than 500MB.
 These plans are OK if you're more of a calls and text user, but excess data usage charges can quickly add up.

-The current trend for mid-tier plans costing around $50 per month is to offer between 1GB and 4GB of data.
-Based on that average figure, that should be enough for most users, although again heavy download usage such as video streaming can easily blow that out.
+The current trend for mid-tier plans costing around $50 per month is to offer between 10GB and 30GB of data.
+Based on that average figure, that should be easily enough for most users, although again heavy download usage such as video streaming can blow that out.

-That's more likely to suit if your mobile is your only Internet connection point, or you do a significant quantity of data heavy activity such as high bitrate music streaming or moderate video watching .
+That's more likely to suit if your mobile is your only Internet connection point, or you do a significant quantity of data heavy activity such as high bitrate music streaming or moderate standard definition video watching.

 Picture: Jamie McAffrey, licensed under Creative Commons Attribution-NonCommercial-ShareAlike 2.0 Generic (image cropped)